June TBD, 2025

 2. Scouts must read the merit badge book (available at the Scout Shop) prior to camp.

-3. Scout must provide their BSA member ID number.
+3. Scout must provide their member ID number.
 This number is critical to identifying the Scouts in Scoutbook to ensure the Scout gets credit for requirements completed.
-Find a Scout's BSA Member ID at the bottom-center of their BSA membership card, ask their unit leader, or look it up in my.scouting.org (under Menu, then My Profile) or Scoutbook (under My Profile, then Edit Profile).
+Find a Scout's Member ID at the bottom-center of their membership card, ask their unit leader, or look it up in my.scouting.org (under Menu, then My Profile) or Scoutbook (under My Profile, then Edit Profile).

 4. Scouts are expected to pay attention and fully participate.
 Scouts who don’t participate won’t get credit for the requirements complete during the class.
 Scouts may have to complete some requirements at home.
 Scouts who do not complete all the requirements for a particular merit badge will need to complete the badge with a registered merit badge counselor approved for that particular badge back in their unit.